The 9 most common management styles how to find yours

 Bureaucratic style

 These leaders set and follow the rules and like to take an organised approach to tasks, projects and the management of their team.
 This is most common in businesses that have a prominent hierarchy and expect employees to follow it.
+This management option tends to work well in companies and projects that require compliance to rules and regulations.

 How to find your own management style